 You have the right to confirmation as to whether we process your personal data and, where we do, you may request access to the personal data, together with certain additional information.
 That additional information includes details of the purposes of the processing, the categories of personal data concerned and the recipients of the personal data.
-Providing the rights and freedoms of others are not affected, we will supply to you a copy of your personal data.
+Providing the rights and freedoms of others are not affected, we will supply you a copy of your personal data.
 The first copy will be provided free of charge, but duplicate copies or requests deemed excessive may be subject to a reasonable fee (£10).

 You as a data subject have the right to rectification, which will allow you as the data subject to modify/change any personal information for the purpose of ensuring that the information we process is up to date.

-The right to erasure or right to be forgotten will allow you as the data subject to inform us that you no longer want HealthHarmonie to store or process your personal information.
+The right to erasure or the right to be forgotten will allow you as the data subject to inform us that you no longer want HealthHarmonie to store or process your personal information.
 Please be aware that we may decline your right for several reasons, which are not limited to, having a lawful basis to process your information or us needing your information for the performance of a contractual obligation.